Address for Correspondence: Gulmira Kudaiberdieva, Heart, Vessels and Transplantation,

 We as journal have prolonged duration of review by editors, referees and revision by authors, who work on frontline of pandemics.
 We are grateful to all our reviewers and editors for their excellent reviews and authors for revisions of manuscripts they made during this busy and difficult time.
 As Editors, we are committed to prompt evaluation of articles on emergent topic as COVID-19.

-In this time of pandemics, Editors also made call to politicians for change in policies and commitment to solve healthcare inequalities, improve public health, global health and medical research support (5), which deserves applaud and should be addressed in many countries as well.
+In this time of pandemics, Editors also made call to the politicians for change in policies and commitment to solve healthcare inequalities, improve public health, global health and medical research support (5), which deserves applaud and should be addressed in many countries as well.

 So far, according to current evidence, in fight against COVID-19 we have in armamentarium remdesevir (6) and dexamethasone for patients on oxygen support and mechanical ventilation (7).
 There are negative results for tocilizumab (8), however the observational study revealed 36% reduction in mortality outcomes for patients with increased inflammatory markers generating now hypothesis to be tested in RCT (9).
 There are ongoing debates on use of convalescent plasma for patients with COVID-19 (10), and progress has been done for respiratory care, and multiorgan failure support, there is now an emerging knowledge on vaccines.